top of page

 WHAT IS A VETERAN TREATMENT COURT?

 Veteran Treatment Court is a problem solving court.
-It is a voluntary 12 month program for Veterans who are struggling with service-related addiction, mental health issues and/or other co-occurring disorders.
+It is a voluntary 12 month program for Veterans who have become Justice Involved and are struggling with service-related addiction, mental health issues and/or other co-occurring disorders.

 Veterans in the program will receive ongoing judicial and probation supervision, with input professionals led by a judge.
 The Court promotes sobriety, recovery, and stability through a collaboration with the VA, community-based treatment providers and support from a Veteran peer mentor.